-- There is no unconditional right to a refund of surplus, as such a payment would be at the discretion of the relevant LGPS fund. - The appropriate time horizon to consider for calculating the economic benefit associated with potential reductions in future contributions will depend on the type of body and the nature of any applicable admission agreement: - If the employer is a scheduled body, or an admission body which is open to new members with no anticipated contract end date, we will assume they will participate indefinitely.
+- There is no unconditional right to a refund of surplus, as such a payment would be at the discretion of the relevant LGPS fund. - The appropriate time horizon to consider for calculating the economic benefit associated with potential reductions in future contributions will depend on the type of body and the nature of any applicable admission agreement: - If the employer is a scheduled body, and academy or an admission body which is open to new members with no anticipated contract end date, we will assume they will participate indefinitely.
 Our calculations will therefore assess the cost of future accrual, and contributions payable in respect of future accrual, in 'perpetuity'.

-- If the employer is an admitted body which is closed to new members, the appropriate time horizon to consider will be the shorter of any anticipated contract end date and the average future working lifetime of active members.
-Our calculations will therefore assess the cost of future accrual, and contributions payable in respect of future accrual, with reference to an annuity corresponding to this period. - If the employer is currently already receiving a reduction in contributions in respect of a funding surplus, these will be deducted from the contributions that would otherwise be required to be paid towards the cost of future accrual, for so long as that reduction is expected to remain in force. - For employers reporting under IAS19 only, any requirement to make contributions towards a funding deficit is considered as an additional minimum liability.
+- If the employer is an admission body which is closed to new members, the appropriate time horizon to consider will be the shorter of any anticipated contract end date and the average future working lifetime of active members.
+Our calculations will therefore assess the cost of future accrual, and contributions payable in respect of future accrual, with reference to an annuity corresponding to this period. - If the employer is currently already receiving a reduction in contributions in respect of a funding surplus, these will be deducted from the contributions that would otherwise be required to be paid towards the cost of future accrual, for so long as that reduction is expected to remain in force. - Our default view is that administration expenses are assumed to grow in line with salary inflation, and are deductible from any economic benefit when determining if an accounting asset can be recognised. - For employers reporting under IAS19 only, any requirement to make contributions towards a funding deficit is considered as an additional minimum liability.
 The time horizon for assessment of the additional minimum liability is the deficit recovery period used to determine the level of secondary contributions certified.